cornell-netlab/avenir/synthesis/README.md

 make
 ```

-which will create an executable `motley` in your current directory.
+which will create an executable `avenir` in your current directory.
 To run the executable, run

 ```
 ./avenir <command here>